Best Space Heaters in 2022

 Radiant heaters - This type of space heater uses infrared technology to produce heat and is great for warming small spaces.
 It operates by transferring electricity through a quartz tube which transfers the heat directly to the surrounding environment.
 Radiant heaters generate heat quickly but once turned off, the heat dissipates at a faster rate.

 Non-electric space heaters - Though most space heaters are powered by electricity, there are some which rely on other sources of power such as kerosene, propane, and oil.
 Non-electric space heaters require adequate ventilation to prevent the accumulation of carbon monoxide or fire outbreaks.
 Majority of non-electric space heaters are designed for outdoor use.

 A: A space heater is a device that is used to heat a single small area such as rooms and offices.
 Space heaters are powered by electricity or other sources of power, such as natural gas, fuel oil, propane, and even wood pellets.
 They are divided into three main categories which are convection heaters, infrared heaters, and heat pumps.

 Q: What is the best type of space heater?

 A: Though people purchase space heaters according to their needs, the best type would be a convection space heater.
 This is because of its effectiveness in quickly generating heat and making it last a while.

 Q: Can you leave a space heater on all night?

-Q: Do space heaters give off carbon monoxide?
+Q: Do space heaters give off monoxide?